GoogleCloudPlatform/DataflowTemplates/v2/cdc-parent/README.md

 mvn install
 ```

-Once the connector is deployed, and publishing data to PubSub, you can start the
+Once the connector is deployed, and publishing data to Pub/Sub, you can start the
 Dataflow pipeline.

 ### Deploying the Connector